OlfatSeid/Gradio/README.md

 Speech-to-Text Converter
 This project provides a simple Speech-to-Text Converter using Python.
-It allows users to record or upload audio files, which are then transcribed into text using Google's Speech Recognition API.
-The interface is built with Gradio, providing a clean and user-friendly web application.
+It allows users to record or upload audio files, which are then transcribed into text using Google's Speech

 ## Tools Used
 - [Python](https://www.python.org/): Core programming language for the application.